/

 Best fit

-• Best as a core ATS: Works well when you plan to connect other tools rather than replace everything with one vendor.
+• Best as a core ATS: Works when you plan to add screening and sourcing tools around it.

 Find Greenhouse at Greenhouse recruiting software.